Ear mite: Treatment

 Ear mites of dogs and cats can be treated with any of the spot-on preparations available from veterinary surgeons as well as over the counter at many pet stores and online.
 If the chosen solution does not destroy mite eggs, treatment should be repeated after one month, to catch the next generation of mites that will have hatched by then.
-Relief, in terms of the cat or dog no longer scratching at his or her ears, will be noticeable within a few hours.
+Relief, in terms of the cat or dog no longer scratching at its ears, will be noticeable within a few hours.
 However, since mite irritation is partly allergic (see scabies), symptoms may also outlive mites by weeks.
 Moreover, it may take topical antibiotics and several weeks to clear infected external wounds caused by scratching on the exterior surfaces of cat and dog ears.

 Options for treating ear mites in rabbits are the related antiparasitics ivermectin and selamectin.
 Both of these antiparasitics have also been used with good effect in cats and dogs.
 A topical preparation of 0.01% ivermectin (Acarexx) can be used directly as an oil in cat ears, and the related new generation drug selamectin (brand name "Revolution") is available as a once-per-month skin treatment for both dogs and cats, which will prevent new mite infestation as well as a number of other parasitic diseases.
 As with ivermectin, selamectin must be used with caution in collies and herder breeds with the possibility for homozygous MDR1 mutations.

 A single treatment with a topical formulation containing fipronil, (S)-methoprene, eprinomectin and praziquantel was shown to be efficient for the prevention of Otodectes cynotis infestation in cats.
+Methoprene is able to prevent eggs from hatching and stop mites from maturing; the rest are all parasite-killing drugs.